-Nestled in the foothills of the Blue Ridge Mountains, this relatively new state park (dedicated in 1999) features rolling grasslands, quiet forests and beautiful views, as well as 3 miles of shoreline along the James River.
+Nestled in the foothills of the Blue Ridge Mountains, this relatively new state park (dedicated in 1999) features rolling grasslands, quiet forests, and beautiful views as well as 3 miles of shoreline along the James River.
 Visitors often refer to the beautiful 1500-acre wildlife park as “Virginia’s best kept secret.”
 Whether watching American rubyspots at Dixon Landing, or enjoying the view of the wetland impoundment’s resident wading birds and waterfowl from the wheelchair accessible viewing deck, there is something for birders of all interests and abilities.
-Take a stroll around Green Hill Pond on the 1/4-mile wheelchair accessible trail.
+Take a stroll around Green Hill Pond, one of three small ponds within the park, on the 1/4-mile wheelchair accessible trail.
 Search the open woods for flocks of chipping sparrows or wintering dark-eyed juncos.
 From there, take one of the numerous trails down along the river through a series of extensive wetlands.
 Search the overgrown meadows for indigo buntings and check thickets carefully for common yellowthroats and house wrens.

 The wetland trail is a great area to find widow skimmer and common whitetail dragonflies, which are usually spotted as their black and white patterns shift back and forth across the path.
 As you wander the trails, be sure to check overhead for a migrating monarch or a majestic bald eagle, briefly joining the red-shoulder or red-tailed hawks and northern harriers overhead.